adfresca/sdk-unity/README.md

 }
 ```

-When you first call in-app messaging methods, you will see the test message below.
-If you tap on the image, it will redirect to the product page of the app on the app store.
-You will hide this test message by chagning the test mode configuration later.
+When you first call in-app messaging methods, you will see the test message as shown below.
+If you tap on the image, it will redirect users to the product page of the app on the app store.
+You can hide this test message by changing the test mode configuration later.

 <img src="https://adfresca.zendesk.com/attachments/token/ans53bfy6mwq2e9/?name=4444.png" width="240" />
 &nbsp;